The Last Stone

 The Last Stone: A Masterpiece of Criminal Interrogation is a 2019 book by Mark Bowden.
 It tells the story of the reopening of the case of the murders of Katherine and Sheila Lyon, two sisters who disappeared from a Maryland shopping mall in 1975.

-Their killer was identified in 2013.
+Following a 2013 cold case re-investigation into the sisters' disappearance, one of the perpetrators, Lloyd Lee Welch Jr., was indicted upon two first-degree murder charges in 2015; he was later convicted of the children's murder and sentenced to two concurrent 48-year sentences in relation to each count of first-degree murder.

 Bowden had covered the disappearance for the Baltimore News-American.